prasadraju82/my-main-atomic-app/README.md

-# README
+# Atomic - Project Management tool
-Backend for Atomic - Project Management app
+This tool will help users to track progress of a project and to log the efforts of an individual.
+It can be used to manage tasks efficiently with ease by prioritizing them.
+PROD_URL UI: https://my-react-atomic-app.netlify.app/  PROD_URL Back-end: https://my-atomic-server-demo.herokuapp.com

 ## Prerequisites
   1. Node.js v14.15.5 or later